-No. Author of Comment Council's response submission this form, the term "tree" is used to refer to trees, shrubs and vegetation', the submission suggests that this explanatory clause should be included in the introduction to the DCP Chapter B1.
+No Author of Comment Council's response No. Author of submission Comment Council's response oubmicoion this form, the term "tree" is used to refer to trees, shrubs and vegetation', the submission suggests that this explanatory clause should be included in the introduction to the DCP Chapter B1.
 The submission supports the inclusion of further criteria for determining trees that do need a Council Permit.
 Noted.
 The submission suggests hyperlinking or providing more information to assist people when looking for the 'Biodiversity Technical Specification'.
 Council may consider incorporating this change in the future.
 The submission suggests providing definitions for 'Tree protection zone' and 'tree bond'.
 To address the submission, the DCP has been amended to include a definition of 'Tree Protection Zone' and 'tree bond' in the glossary.
 The submission supports the amendments to simplify Chapter B2 Flora and Fauna.
-The submission supports the Noted. updated objectives and development controls in B2.A.
+Noted.
+The submission supports the updated objectives and development controls in B2.A.
+Noted.
 The submission has the following technical recommendations: 1.
 Add 'combined' to B2.2 'in accordance with Council's Ecological Assessment Guideline including cumulative, direct and indirect impacts' as defined in the 'Cumulative Impact Assessment Guidelines for State Significant Projects'.
 2. Include noise and air pollution in B2.7.
 1. The term 'development likely to impact' would include direct, indirect and cumulative impacts and any other impacts.
 The wording has not been changed so that the DCP continues to require the broadest possible consideration of development impacts on habitat etc. 2.
 There are no formal guidelines to reference with respect to managing noise